26 February 2019

 Harry Comerford (Harry Ford) and his wife Rosina Sipple were the parents of two daughters and three sons:

 2, (Flight-Lieutenant) Harry Alfred George Comerford (1905-1956), AFC.
 He was born on 15 August 1905 in Wandsworth.
+He was posted to India in 1928 and was at the North-West Frontier in 1930-1931.
+He moved to 31 Squadron at Quetta on 18 March 1932 became Adjutant.
+He went to the UK on leave on 20 December 1932.
+He was posted back permanently on 22 November 1933.
 He married on 5 November 1931 in Ambala, Bengal Georgiana Alicia Betty Davidson (1903-2001); she was born in Maidenhead, Berkshire, on 11 November 1903.
 He was a flight-lieutenant in the RAF during the Battle of Britain.
 After World War II, they were living in Sutton and Cheam, Surrey, in 1945, and Basingstoke, Hampshire, in 1948.
-He died in Leicester in September 1956; she died in May 2001 in Chiltern, Buckinghamshire.
+He died 13 September 1956 at New Walk Leicester; Georgiana later lived in Cambridge (1960) and died in May 2001 in Chiltern, Buckinghamshire.
+Their children included:

 Harry Comerford was a brother of: